jokochems/multiperiod_tutorial/README.md

 # Multi-period tutorial
-A warm welcom!
+A warm welcome!
 This is a tutorial for using the new multi-period (investment) modelling functionality from oemof.solph `v0.5.1` (upcoming).

 ## Installation
 ### Clone the repository